heineman/IntroductionAlgorithmsDataStructures/README.md

 results from the total number of edges.
 In the worst case, there is an edge between every pair of nodes, for a total of n*(n-1)/2 edges which is on the order of n^2.
 In sparse graphs, the number of edges is much lower, on the order of n.
-Dijkstra's All Pairs Shortest Path with outperform Floyd-Warshall on sparse graphs.
+Dijkstra's All Pairs Shortest Path will outperform Floyd-Warshall on sparse graphs.

 This particular graph has 5,875 nodes and 37,362 edges.
-There could be a total of 17,254,875 edges, but only .22% of these actually exist, thus this is a fine example of a sparse graph.
+There could be a total of 17,254,875 edges, but only 0.22% of these actually exist, thus this is a fine example of a sparse graph.

 ## SkipList Behavior